The different pathways you can choose at 16

 - You are likely to change jobs many times in your working life as there are few ‘jobs for life’.

 - New jobs are emerging all the time as technology advances.

 - As people retire there will be job opportunities for younger people.

 - The number of jobs requiring higher skills is likely to increase.

-With these things in mind, having skills like flexibility, problem-solving, teamworking, effective communication and being prepared to learn new things will be as important as focusing on a specific job.
+With these things in mind, skills like flexibility, problem-solving and teamworking, as well as effective communication and being prepared to learn new things will be as important as focusing on a specific job.

 Online Treasure Hunt Competition

 Scott is currently in Year 11 and is considering an apprenticeship rather than staying on at school as he is keen to start earning a salary while gaining more qualifications.
 He has an interest in cars and would like to learn more about the engineering aspect of vehicles.
 Scott has been told that there are different levels of apprenticeship but doesn't know how much he might be paid.
 Go to the apprenticeships section of Careerpilot and find out how much apprentices earn, while finding Token 2.